Skip to Content

 And a dirty filter can also block air flow in the ducts and through the filter, allowing moisture to build up during hot, humid months.

+That moisture can actually cause mold to grow on the filter or inside your HVAC system.
 No one wants mold in their home.
 Whether you have mold allergies or not, mold can cause serious health problems.

 If you have bad issues with allergies in your home, replace the AC filter often.
 You can also add a HEPA Air Purifier to improve the air quality even more.

 You don’t want all of the dust, dirt, pet hair, and allergens on this filter floating in the air of your home.
-Check out the highest-rated disposable AC filters on Amazon to have new filters delivered straight to your home.
-And, check out my DIYs for Cat Owners here. 🙂
+Changing your filter actually helps to keep the air in your home cleaner.

 Dust and Dirt Builds Up In Your Air Vents